When most people think of calling it quits on a career, they immediately think of a move to Florida.

 To that end, we have tried to identify the places in Kansas that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Lansing don’t mind us spreading the word.

-To create our list of the best places in Kansas to retire, we first used Census data to find all places in the Sunflower State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Kansas to retire, we first used Census data to find all places in the Sunflower State — 664 cities and towns.

 - Low cost of living as measured by rent

 - Things to do (Museums, Colleges, and Libraries in town)

 - Nice weather